gadgetchnnel/lovelace-card-templater/README.md

 ### entities

-This option is required in order that the template will only be processed when one of the referenced entities changes and is similar to the **entity** option for template sensors.
-I am investigating if this can be determined from the template but this is difficult to do client-side and so, for now, this option is required.
+If the custom component is used, it will attempt to determine the entities which need to be monitoried in order to automatically update the card on state changes.
+If this is not possible (e.g. the template is complex) or the component is not used the **entities** option can be used to indicate which entities should be monitored.
+If the entities cannot be determined and the **enties** option is not used, the card will still work but will only update if the page is manually refreshed.

-For complex templates you can create a time sensor like this:
+As a workaround for complex templates you can create a time sensor like this:

     sensor:
       - platform: time_date